NoriSte/ui-testing-best-practices/sections/advanced/performance-testing.md

 // k6 lifecycle overview:

 // 1. init code -> runs once
-// this is where we configure the type of performance testing (there are also additional options we do not cover here) export let options = {
+// this is where we configure the type of performance testing (there are also
+// additional options we do not cover here) export let options = {
-  vus: 1, // there will be 1 virtual user
+  // there will be 1 virtual user
+  vus: 1,

-  iterations: 1, // default function() will execute 1 time.
-This simple config is best when trying to get things to work }
+  // default function() will execute 1 time.
+This simple config
+  // is best when trying to get things to work
+  iterations: 1,
+}

 // 2. (optional) setup code -> runs once
 export function setup() {
-  // for example getting a token so you can run API tests in the default function that comes in (3) virtual user code return getTokenForUser(); // assuming we have imported this function from another module
+  // for example getting a token so you can run API tests in the default
+  // function that comes in (3) virtual user code

-  // what gets returned from this function is passed as an argument to the next function.
-For example: token }
+  // what gets returned from this function is passed as an argument to the next
+  // function.
+For example: `token` return getTokenForUser();
+}

-// 3. virtual user code -> runs once or many times based on `export let options = { ... } `
+// 3. virtual user code -> runs once or many times based on
+// `export let options = { ... } `
 export default function(token) {
   // http.get is a k6 function that hits a URL with optional test parameters
   // note that  we do not need a token for this url